pivotal/docs-platform-automation/docs/pipelines/resources.md

 ### Resource Types

-This custom resource type uses the pivnet resource to pull down and separate both pieces of the Platform Automation product (tasks and image) so they can be stored separately in S3.
+This custom resource type uses the [pivnet-resource][pivnet-resource] to pull down and separate both pieces of the Platform Automation product (tasks and image) so they can be stored separately in S3.